 In your view what makes a good mortgage broker?

 It’s all about understanding where you are on your property journey and what each of the different parties require.
 Understanding the client’s requirements and also knowing how the bank will evaluate them.
 We collect feedback on the service we provide and the common theme is good communication and that comes from empathy.
 Firstly from the client perspective I personally know what it’s like buying a house so I can explain the necessary steps, give confidence through the process and deal with any issues that may arise as they are generally solvable.
 Also from the bank’s side we never forget that it’s their money they’re lending.
 So it’s about having an understanding about how they will assess the details.
 Knowing how to present the client’s case as succinctly and accurately as possible so they can make an assessment first time and lend them the money.
-So on both sides of the equation it’s about communication so you can get it right first time.
+So on both sides of the equation it’s about communication so you can get it right the first time.

 Could you tell us about some of the trickiest deals you’ve done?